WimPessemier/premake-ndds/README.md

 * obtain the premake tool, which you can find here: http://industriousone.com/premake
 * write a premake4.lua file and declare your solution
 * use dofile to execute premake-ndds.lua

-* (optional) declare your own projects in premake4.lua and use the appropriate includedirs{} and links{} calls to link in ndds
+Now you can declare your own projects in premake4.lua, and use the DoNddsSettings function to link the appropriate libs

-a simple premake4.lua file:
 ```
+-- declare my solution name
 solution "MySolution"

+-- create all the ndds projects into this solution
 dofile( "ndds/premake-ndds.lua" )

+-- declare a client project
+project "MyProject"

+-- do appropriate client project settings using a relpath to the location of the ndds src root
+DoNddsSettings( "ndds" )

 ```

 This script was written to be dropped into the root folder of the source distribution.